 Once you’ve done this, return to the column “All Other Items Ordered.”
 Look for patterns.
 You can set custom dates to target your search.

 The idea is to look for anything relevant to your site’s content that people continuously buy.
-If you see this with certain products and don’t promote them, consider doing so with a product review or product comparison.
+If you see this with certain products and don’t promote them, consider doing so with a product review or comparison.

 Now, this site is new and isn’t getting the volume that some of the other well-trafficked sites get, but if you were to see an item getting 100+ clicks (and it’s not being promoted on your site but relevant to your niche), consider adding it if it helps your readers.